link-society/flowg/docs/design/storage.md

 index:<stream name>:field:foo:YmFy:
 index:<stream name>:field:foo:YmF6:
 ```

+If the field is not indexed, all keys in the time-window are returned.

 For `not <sub-filter>` filters, we select all keys in the time-window that do
 not appear in the `<sub-filter>` result.